vegaprotocol/vegawallet/service/README.md

 `POST api/v1/wallets/import`

-Import a wallet is done using a name, a passphrase, and a mnemonic.
+Import a wallet is done using a name, a passphrase, and a recoveryPhrase.
 If a wallet with the same name already exists, the action is aborted.
 The imported wallet is encrypted (using the passphrase) and saved to a file on the file system.
 A session and accompanying JWT is created, and the JWT is returned to the user.